Executive D-Day Tours / R.C.S. 521 534 040

 The German range finding post on top of the Pointe du Hoc

-Stormed in the morning of June 6th 1944 by 225 US Army Rangers, the Pointe du Hoc was a strategic point for the German defences on the Normandy coast.
+Stormed in the morning of June 6th 1944 by 225 US Army Rangers, Pointe-du-Hoc was a strategic point for the German defenses on the Normandy coast.

 Today, this impressive site presents the remains of the German artillery battery and the deep scars of fierce fights which took place here until June 8th...